With their massive tails and iridescent colors, peacocks have long fascinated their human observers—and we’re still learning their secrets.

-For example, a study recently published in The British Journal of Animal Behaviour says that when a peacock fans its ornamented train for the ladies during mating season, its feathers quiver, emitting a low-frequency sound inaudible to human ears.
+For example, a study in The British Journal of Animal Behaviour suggests that when a peacock fans its dazzling train for the ladies during mating season, its quivering feathers emit and amplify a low-frequency sound inaudible to human ears.
 Depending on whether they want to attract females from far away or up close, they can change the sound by shaking different parts of their feathers.

-1. Only the males are actually “peacocks.”
+1. Only the male birds are actually “peacocks.”

-2. A family of peafowl is called a “bevy.”
+2. A family of peafowl is called a bevy.

 Luckily, the peacocks shed their train every year after mating season, so the feathers can be gathered and sold without the birds coming to any harm.
 The average lifespan of a peacock in the wild is about 20 years.